Do you need IEC health insurance?

 You must have health insurance for Canada for a second participation of IEC.
 Provincial health cover (e.g. MSP in British Columbia or OHIP in Ontario) is not accepted as it does not cover repatriation costs (i.e. costs incurred to fly you home in event of serious illness or death).

-You may upload a copy of the receipt showing you requested one, or a screenshot of the confirmation page or email you received when you ordered it online.
+Police clearances can take time to be issued.
+In the event you do not receive your clearance in time , you may upload a copy of the receipt showing you have requested one, or a screenshot of the confirmation page or email you received when you ordered it online.

-An IRCC Processing Officer will later request to see your police cert, and will give you a deadline which you must meet.
+An IRCC Processing Officer will later request to see your police certificate, and will give you a deadline which you must meet.
+The deadline is often 30 days.
 If you don’t, then your application will be refused.

 You’ll need to merge them into a single PDF so you can upload the multiple documents as a single file.
 You can do this at a website such as this*.